CITIES-Dashboard/citiesdashboard.com/src/Pages/README.md

 - **Handling Subcharts**: For charts with subcharts, the `tab` state controls which subchart is currently active or displayed.
 The component dynamically adjusts to user interaction, updating the active tab state and consequently the displayed subchart.

-- **User Interaction and Analytics**: The component tracks user interaction with the custom `Chip` components, enabling analytics to monitor user engagement with project details and comments.
-This is achieved by integrating the `sendEventAnalytics` function from the [Tracking](../Utils/Tracking.js) utility, which logs user interactions to Google Analytics.

 In essence, `Project.jsx` serves as a dynamic container for individual project data, enabling users to explore detailed visualizations, understand project specifics, and interact with various charts and subcharts, all derived from the `temp_database.json` based on the project `id` specified in the URL.

 ## 404 Page